Product Data Sheet

 Cleanup … Immediately clean tools, equipment, and overspray with soap and warm water.

 DO NOT DILUTE OR ALTER.
 MIX THOROUGHLY PRIOR TO USE.
 DO NOT FREEZE.
 INTRAGUARD will not hide existing surface stains.
 Do not apply to surfaces with temperatures of <40° F (<4.4° C) or >95° F (>35° C).
 Prevent from being spilled or over sprayed onto nearby water sources.
 Temporary darkening of some substrates may occur.
 Protect surfaces from rainfall for a minimum of six hours following treatment.
 If rainfall occurs and surface turns white, thoroughly flush surface and reapply product when dry.
+For above grade applications.
+INTRAGUARD will not prevent water penetration through structural cracks or open joints.
+Not intended for use on surfaces that will be constantly submerged in water.
 Apply a small test patch application prior to full-scale application.
 Refer to Safety Data Sheet for complete health and safety information.